CBS stock falls on report of New Yorker article alleging misconduct by Les Moonves

 On Friday, in response to the expected Farrow report, the independent directors of the board said they would look into the charges made in the forthcoming article.

 "All allegations of personal misconduct are to be taken seriously," the board members said in a statement.
 "The Independent Directors of CBS have committed to investigating claims that violate the Company's clear policies in that regard.
-Upon the conclusion of that investigation, which involves recently reported allegations that go back several decades, the Board will promptly review the findings and take appropriate action."
+Upon the conclusion of that investigation, which involves recently reported allegations that go back several decades, the Board will promptly review the findings and take appropriate action.

+"The timing of this report comes in the midst of the Company's very public legal dispute.
+While that litigation process continues, the CBS management team has the full support of the independent board members.
+Along with that team, we will continue to focus on creating value for our shareowners."

 Moonves did not immediately respond to a request for comment.